 We managed to score a deal through my husband’s Founders Card while we were in Japan, so we booked the hotel on the fly.

-I didn’t realize it, but apparently, we walked past the hotel when we were exploring Tokyo the first few days.
+I didn’t realize it, but apparently, we walked past the hotel when we were exploring Tokyo in the first few days.
 It’s in a pretty quiet and business-oriented area of Shinjuku, without much going on in its vicinity.
-We just power-walked past it on our way over to Meiji Jingu shrine.
+We just power-walked past it on our way over to the Meiji Jingu shrine.

 The hotel is the top half of Shinjuku Park Tower, a pretty vast and sterile-looking office building.
 We accidentally walked in through the back/office entrance and had a somewhat hard time figuring out where the actual hotel lobby may be.
 After asking a worker, we clamored up some steps to the hotel side and took the elevator up to the check-in area.

 Honestly, I’m so happy that we stayed in Kabukicho when we first arrived in Tokyo.
 If we stayed in the Park Hyatt, I would’ve had a very different perception of the city.
-I enjoyed being in the center of all activity and getting to experience the hub of nightlife.
+I enjoyed being in the center of all activities and getting to experience the hub of nightlife.
 If you’re planning on going to Tokyo, I would choose to stay in the middle of all the activity and then cap it off in a quiet (read: dead) area of Shinjuku where Park Hyatt is located.